YakNazim/Revit-IFC-Master/README.md

 **Note 4** : Do not forget to add the assembly dlls for the dependecies (please refer to the installation package of the release - see above).

+**Note 5** : If you get a build error: "The type or namespace name 'XXXXXX' could not be found", nthen you may need to force a package update.
+You need use the NuGet command line in the Package Manager Console: "Update-Package -reinstall".

 ## Code reference
 - The main entry point for IFC exporter is Revit.IFC.Export.Exporter namespace
 - In order to enable exporting additional property sets not supported natively by Revit, a delegate is used :